maug/prepcase-gui/README.md

 - "cesm\_path" should point to your CESM installation, for example "~/CESM".
 - "cesm\_env\_script" is a path to an optional bash script used to set up environment before executing CESM script.
 Leave empty if not needed.

-By default PrepCASE will show CESM cases in users home directory.
+By default, PrepCASE will show CESM cases in users home directory.
+Additional case directory can be added by clicking "Add new path" at "Your cases" screen.
-This can be customized by adding entry `"case\_dirs"` to the JSON dictionary in `$HOME/.prepcase.json` with value being a list of directories, for example:
+Also, it can be customized by editing entry in `"case\_dirs"` JSON dictionary in `$HOME/.prepcase.json` with value being a list of directories, for example: